Issues

 |---|---|

-| Title | A short, plain statement of the problem. |
+| Title and description | A short, plain statement of the problem, and what is happening. |

 The point of the list is honesty.
 An issue named is an issue the team can work; an issue left implicit keeps costing the organization without ever being addressed.